SAFMC Advisory Panels – How to Get Involved

 Who can serve and how do I apply?

-Advisory panel members include recreational and commercial fishermen, industry representatives, seafood dealers, representatives from conservation groups, and other interested members of the public.
+Advisory panel members include recreational and commercial fishermen, industry representatives, seafood dealers, representatives from non-governmental organizations (NGOs), and other interested members of the public.

 - Spiny Lobster